- Finding Your Perfect Dog

 For more information on what breed of dog may suit you best, try our breed selector tool.

-If you're thinking of getting a puppy, you'll find that they're naturally curious and keen to learn, so having time to train them is an absolute must.
+If getting the right dog for you has led you down the path of getting a puppy, you'll find that they're naturally curious and keen to learn, so having time to train them is an absolute must.
 With your love, care and training you can turn their enthusiastic blank canvas into a masterpiece!
 Training is great fun but hard work - you'll need to teach them everything from toilet training to walking on the lead.
 If you have the time and the patience, you'll find their transformation hugely rewarding and all the effort you put in will help build a great bond between you and your puppy.

-Another thing you need to think about when getting a dog is whether you want a male or female.
+Another thing you need to think about when adopting the right dog is whether you want a male or female.
 Opinion varies enormously, and ultimately the decision really comes down to personal preference.

 Some owners say that bitches are easier to train and tend to be more loving, while others argue that females are more independent and aloof.
 Males are often said to be more assertive, but neutering can make them a little easier to handle if they start out a bit too bold and over-confident (although this varies with the age of neutering and from one dog to another).

-For more information on how neutering effects both males and females, take a look at our neutering FAQs page.
+For more information on how neutering affects both males and females, take a look at our neutering FAQs page.

 What to look for when choosing a puppy?

-By six weeks old your puppy should be interested in you and their environment, keen to sniff your hands and explore the world around them.
 They should be playful and almost certainly up to mischief!
-Here are a few things to look out for
+Here are a few things to look out for:

 - Your puppy should be plump, but not fat, and be free of any lumps or bumps.